SeanGiddings/CastleEscapeGame/readme.md

 # Creating New Projects

 Your solution file will contain the project(s) that make up your application.
+A solution file will allow you to manage multiple related projects as a single unit.
+As an added bonus, it will make the code easier to open in Visual Studio.
 For the sake of this demo, I am adding two projects - one for the console application and the other for unit testing.

 * From inside of the solution directory (or workspace folder, whatever you want to call that) create a new console application project:
   `dotnet new console -n TestConsoleApp -o TestConsoleApp.`